aptos-labs/aptos-core/developer-docs-site/docs/guides/indexing.md

 See [coin_process.rs](https://github.com/aptos-labs/aptos-core/blob/main/crates/indexer/src/processors/coin_processor.rs) for a relatively straightforward example.
 You can search for `coin_balances` in the page for the specific code snippet related to coin balances.
 :::

 **How to decide whether to create a new processor:** This is completely up to you.
 The benefit of creating a new processor is that you are starting from scratch so you will have full control over exactly what gets written to the indexed database.
-The downside is that you will have to maintain a new fullnode, ssince there is a 1-to-1 mapping between a fullnode and the processor.
+The downside is that you will have to maintain a new fullnode, since there is a 1-to-1 mapping between a fullnode and the processor.

 ### 4. Integrate the new processor